-Situated in between Disney Traders and Port of Entry, the twin gift shops at the front of World Showcase directly opposite The American Adventure, World Showcase Plaza offers front-and-center views of the Epcot fireworks.
+Situated in between Disney Traders and Port of Entry, the twin gift shops at the front of World Showcase directly opposite The American Adventure, World Showcase Plaza offers front-and-center views of Epcot Forever.
 Typically, much of the area is reserved for the Frozen Ever After Dessert Party, though there are some areas on the outskirts of the event that do still provide a good view.

 Boat Dock Near Mexico Pavilion

 If you aren’t able to find a seat at La Cantina de San Angel, make a pit stop at Choza de Margarita to pick up a refreshing margarita and some elote to snack on before heading back towards Future World.
 The bridge near Mexico as well as the areas around the boat dock closest to the pavilion are great places to take in the fireworks.
 If you’re lucky, you might even get invited down onto the boat dock to watch.